AmokSolderer/APC/README.md

 [Hardware extensions interface video](https://youtu.be/8BnVTpKq-2Y)

 The LED expansion board is a self made board to control WS2812 based LED-Strips with the APC.
 In this case it's used just as an example.
-For more information about this board please refer to the [hardware section](https://github.com/AmokSolderer/APC/tree/master/DOC/Hardware) in the WIKI.
+For more information about this board please refer to the [hardware section](https://github.com/AmokSolderer/APC/tree/master/DOC/Hardware).

 Basically the hardware extensions interface is an 8 bit bus with several enable signals which can be used for all kinds of additional hardware.